Help Your Child do Better at Math - A 3-Step Plan for Parents

-Step 1 Be Aware
+Step 1 - Be Aware

 However, it can be tricky to really know how your child is doing in math - even after you've read the school report!

-• Speak to your child regularly - What are you doing in math this week?
-How did you do in that homework / weekly test?
+- How did you do in that homework / weekly test?

-• Look at his/her school books.
+• Look at their school books.

-• Check out the common core math standards to familiarize yourself with the skills your child will be working on in school
+- Familiarize yourself with the skills your child will be working on in school.

 Step 2 Practice

 For the best outcome, the ideal plan includes a mix of different approaches to math practice to develop true math fluency.
-And by that I mean:

 • Real world math.
 Math is all around us - so you can use everyday experiences to reinforce and develop math skills and vocabulary.
 Measurement, fractions, shapes, time and money all benefit from real world application and often can be naturally harnessed as a way to learn math.
-You just need to make a habit of it.

 • Gardening - most kids love to help out in the garden so it makes a fun and memorable learning opportunity.
 Counting, measuring, reading temperature, sorting are all easy mathematical activities for younger children.
 Older children may enjoy planning a gardening project - introducing scale, evenly spacing out seeds, checking temperatures and measuring plants as they grow.